wisnuc/appifi-system/amd64/ovf/ubuntu-16.04.1-server-amd64/README.md

 system installation for appifi and it's dependencies

 ### Goal
-  1. Create ovf format files
+  1. Create ovf format files, and users can use VMware (or VirtualBox) to import this ovf & run it

 ### Preface
   1. We use VMware software to install the whole appifi-system under host PC with Windows 7 ultimate 64bit.